 Who is Louis Walsh?

-After his success as a manager, including Boyzone and Westlife, Walsh joined the judges panel of Popstars in Ireland in 2001.
-The following year, he joined the UK team for Popstars: The Rivals, which formed a girl band and a boy band before pitting them against each other in the charts with releases on the same day.
+After his success as a manager, including Boyzone and Westlife, Walsh joined the panel of judges for the Irish edition of Popstars in 2001.
+The following year, he joined the UK team for Popstars: The Rivals, which formed a girlband and a boyband before pitting them against each other in the charts with releases on the same day.

-Louis joined X Factor in 2004, and remained on the show throughout its run, which ended in 2019.
+Louis was one of the three original judges when The X Factor launched in 2004, and remained on the show throughout its run, which ended in 2019.
 During this time, he managed a number of contestants after their time on the show came to an end, including G4, Jedward, and Shayne Ward.

 How did Louis Walsh get involved with Boyzone?